Moscow Automotive Market in 2024: Dominance of Chinese Brands and Growth in Electric Vehicles

-The automotive market in Moscow continues to stand out against the rest of Russia, demonstrating accelerated development.
+Moscow's automotive market continues to stand out against the rest of Russia, demonstrating accelerated development.
 In 2024, 128 brands of new cars were registered in the capital, as confirmed by data from Avtostat analyst Sergei Tselikov.
 This market, known for its leading effect, reflects global trends earlier than they become relevant in other regions of the country.

 The main feature of the Moscow market remains the dominance of Chinese brands.
-Geely is in first place with a share of 13.8% — this is the most globalized brand from the "Big Chinese Four", which collectively covers more than 40% of all new cars in the capital.
-Haval is in second place (11.8%), followed by Chery (8.0%) and Changan (6.8%).
-Lada, traditionally popular in the regions, closes the top five, but is losing ground in Moscow with a share of 6.6%.
+Geely leads with a 13.8% share—it is the most globalized brand from the "Big Chinese Four," which collectively covers more than 40% of all new cars in the capital.
+Haval ranks second (11.8%), followed by Chery (8.0%) and Changan (6.8%).
+Lada, traditionally popular in the regions, closes the top five, but yields positions in Moscow with a share of 6.6%.

-The revived "Moskvich" also appeared in the top ten, taking 2.9% of the market, which became possible thanks to the support of the city program.
-An impressive result is the seventh position of the premium Lixiang, which occupies 4% of the market, despite the high cost and sale through parallel import mechanisms.
+The revived "Moskvich" also made it into the top ten, taking 2.9% of the market, which was made possible thanks to the support of the city program.
+An impressive result is the seventh position of the premium Lixiang, which occupies 4% of the market, despite the high cost and sales through parallel import mechanisms.

 In addition to the leaders, brands such as Belgree (4.3%), Exeed and Lixiang (4.0% each), Omoda and GAC (2.4% each) are present in the market.
-More traditional premium brands such as BMW (2.2%), Mercedes-Benz (1.6%) and Toyota (2.1%) continue to lose ground under pressure from Chinese competitors.
+More traditional premium brands, such as BMW (2.2%), Mercedes-Benz (1.6%) and Toyota (2.1%), continue to lose their positions under pressure from Chinese competitors.
 New players, such as Zeekr (1.4%) and Jetour (1.9%), are confidently gaining a foothold in the market.

 Read more on the topic: